fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

         }
     }

-    /// Gives the next word. `None` if there aren't any words left. fn next_word(&mut self) -> Option<&str> {
+    /// Gives the next word, or `None` if there aren't any words left. fn next_word(&mut self) -> Option<&str> {
         let start_of_word = &self.string[self.position..];
         let index_of_next_space = start_of_word.find(' ').unwrap_or(start_of_word.len());